 Either way, observing JSM best practices will get you there.
 Even non-IT teams like legal, HR, and finance are using it successfully.
 So how do we distill the top five JSM best practices, given the wide range of teams it works for?
 We focus on the key features that deliver value to all teams.

-#2 Optimize Your Portal Pages
+#2: Optimize Your Customer Portal

-#3 Optimize Your Queues
+#3: Master Your Queues

 The Knowledge Base (KB) feature of JSM is an efficiency tool that gets better with time, and serves both your portal users and your agents — if you let it.
 When appropriately configured, a project’s KB helps you two ways.
 First, it lets portal users answer their own questions without taking any of your agents’ time.
 Second, when an agent is working a request, the KB feature suggests content that might be relevant to that request.
 Let’s look at those.